International Space Development Conference 2026: June 4-7, 2026

 8:30 am – 9:45 am

-ASTRONAUT PANEL: Dr. Steven Hawley — Astronomer & Former NASA Astronaut; Robert "Hoot" Gibson — Former NASA Chief Astronaut; and Susan Kilrain — Former NASA Astronaut
+ASTRONAUT PANEL: Dr. Steven Hawley — Astronomer & former NASA Astronaut; Robert "Hoot" Gibson — former NASA Chief Astronaut; and Susan Kilrain — former NASA Astronaut

 Moderator Dr. Anthony Paustian — NSS Vice President Marketing